Faculty of Engineering, University of Peradeniya: 1971 to 2000

 After the 1971 JVP Insurrection, the government decided to amalgamate all the universities to one single university.
 Therefore, from 1974 to 1978, the faculty was known as the Faculty of Engineering, University of Sri Lanka, Peradeniya Campus.
 It was only after the dissolution of the University of Sri Lanka in 1978, the faculty was known by its present name, Faculty of Engineering, University of Peradeniya.
 The body which overlooked the university system, NCHE was also renamed University Grants Commission in the same year.
 Intake of students which remained 150 by 1971 reached 250 by 1978 and 325 by 2000.
 Until a second Faculty of Engineering was opened at Katubedda in 1972, it was the only institution to grant engineering degrees in Sri Lanka.
-The Department of Agricultural Engineering was split for the Faculty of Engineering and moved to the Faculty of Agriculture in late 1970s.
+The Department of Agricultural Engineering was split for the Faculty of Engineering and moved to the Faculty of Agriculture in the late 1970s.
 The Department of Computer Science was added to the faculty in 1985.
 The Peradeniya Engineering Faculty Alumni Association (PEFAA) was created in 1991.
 During this period, the faculty commemorated the Golden Jubilee of University of Peradeniya (in 1992) and the Golden Jubilee of the faculty (in 2000) with two mega scale exhibitions.
 The 1987–89 JVP Insurrection caused faculty to be closed frequently during 1988 and 1989.
 It was by May 1990, the faculty could resume its normal academic work.